gsa-oes/office-of-evaluation-sciences/pages/approach.md

 ---
 ## What does OES do?

-OES "scrubs-in" to directly support agencies use data and build evidence to deliver a better government.
+OES "scrubs in" to support agencies in using data and building evidence to deliver a better government.
 Team members provide end-to-end support in the design of an evidence-based program change and evaluation to measure impact.
 Together with our agency collaborators, we go through a process of answering six questions:

 ![Standard email sent to participants]({{ '/assets/img/oesprocess.png' | prepend: site.baseurl }} "Standard email sent to participants")